nowlena/dotfiles/README.md

 ## Updating Repo

-To copy the files within this repo with your local files, run the following command from inside this repo:
+To update the files within this repo with your local files, run the following command from inside this repo:

 ```sh
 bash update_repo.sh